Grevillea mcgillivrayi

 Grevillea mcgillivrayi is a species of flowering plant in the family Proteaceae and is endemic to Queensland in Australia.
 It is slender tree with linear to strap-like leaves, and cylindrical clusters of white to cream-coloured flowers, the style sometimes turning pink with age.

 Description

-Grevillea macgillivranyi is a slender tree that typically grows to a height of 4–15 m.
+Grevillea mcgillivrayi is a slender tree that typically grows to a height of 4–15 m.
 The leaves are linear to strap-like, 80–300 mm long, 4–10 mm wide the edges rolled under, the lower surface silky-hairy and the midvein is prominent.
 The flowers are arranged in cylindrical clusters, sometimes branched, 80–150 mm long, the flowers at the bottom of each cluster opening first.
 The flowers are white to cream-coloured and glabrous, the style sometimes turning red with age, the pistil 33–42 mm long.
 Flowering occurs from July to September, and the fruit is a lens-shaped follicle about 21–28 mm long.